kvarak/dnd/docs/_Classes/ranger.md

 ### Freerunning
 Starting at 3rd level, you have trained extensively to move freely over and through any terrain using only the abilities of the body.
 You gain proficiency with Acrobatics, and can use Dexterity (Acrobatics) when making a check to climb, jump, or swing on a rope.

-Additionally, you have mastered a number of techniques.
+Additionally, you have mastered a number of techniques:
- **Slide**.
+- **Slide**.
 As a ***bonus action***, you can move up to 10 feet without spending movement through another creature’s space or squeeze up to 10 feet through a smaller space.

- **Tumble**.
+- **Tumble**.
 As a ***bonus action***, you can nimbly jump, dive, or roll up to 10 feet in a straight line without spending movement.
 During this movement, any attacks of opportunity made against you have disadvantage.

- **Wall Run**.
+- **Wall Run**.
 As a ***bonus action***, you can choose to run along a vertical surface as part of your movement.
 Until the end of your turn, you gain a climb speed equal to your walking speed.
 If you jump while running along a wall, you can complete the distance of your jump, even if doing so would exceed your movement speed.

 ### Momentum
 At 3rd level, if you move through a hostile creature’s space, leave a creature’s reach, or move at least 15 feet vertically, you deal an additional 1d6 damage on the next weapon attack you make on your turn.